Pearls Before Swine (comics): Character history

 Pastis started drawing Rat in law school, often killing him off for the sake of humor.
 He would often doodle Rat in classes while bored, and in his early stages Rat was more of a depressed, philosophical character as opposed to the cynical egomaniac he is today.
-Pastis titled his doodled strips Rat after his title character.
+Pastis tested different names for this script before deciding on Rat after his title character.

 Later, as he began attempting to get syndicated, Pastis added a second character as Rat's companion.
 This resulted in the creation of Poe, an amorphous blob that resembled nothing.
 Newspapers deemed Rat too depressing and Pastis stopped drawing the strip.

 Rat was later put into another one of Pastis's comics, Bradbury Road, which was also rejected.

 Bradbury Road is the story of Gus, a ten-year-old boy who is befriended by Rat, a cynical rodent who gnaws his way through the wall into Gus' room.
 Gus, the child of divorced parents, lives with his mother and very rarely sees his father.
 Reserved and slightly awkward, he spends a lot of time in his own room.
 For those times when Gus is not around, Rat talks with Jingles, a stuffed, court jester doll that lives on a shelf in the boy's room.

 After some rejection, Pastis eventually wrote Pearls Before Swine, an attempt to revive Rat with a less depressing tone.
 Poe was replaced by Pig, and began syndication by United Media on December 31, 2001.